ldatb/homelab/README.md

 - Migrate to StarlingX
 - RAID

+## Contributing
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-# License
+## License
 Copyright &copy; 2022 Lucas de Ataides

 This project is licensed under the MIT License.
-See `LICENSE.md` file for more information.
+See the [LICENSE](LICENSE) file for more information.

 # References
 * [Khue's Homelab](https://github.com/khuedoan/homelab)